Bio & CV

 - 10. XIII Rising Project – USP – Classical Music Competition.
 (2003)

-Dr. Costa is one of the best guitarists of his generation, he completed his Bachelor’s Degree in guitar performance at Brazil’s leading University - The University of São Paulo, under Dr. Edelton Gloeden and also studied with Paulo Porto Alegre and Everton Gloeden at the Escola Municipal de Música (EMM).
+Dr. Costa is one of the finest guitarists of his generation, he completed his Bachelor’s Degree in guitar performance at Brazil’s leading University - The University of São Paulo, under Dr. Edelton Gloeden and also studied with Paulo Porto Alegre and Everton Gloeden at the Escola Municipal de Música (EMM).
 Subsequently, Costa was awarded a cultural visit to the USA under the sponsorship of the São Paulo United States Consulate General.
 This trip resulted in a successful audition at the University of Arizona and a full scholarship to pursue both Masters and Doctoral Degrees in Guitar Performance.
 He was a Teaching Assistant (GTA) to the School of Music at the U of A from 2006 to 2012.

 Costa has been invited to perform as a guest artist in major cities such as New York, Dallas, Portland, Houston, Boston, Austin, St. Joseph, São Paulo, Curitiba, and Brasília among others.

 In 2008 he was the recipient of the highly competitive Northern Trust/Piper Enrichment Award.
 Said award is granted annually, in memory of Virginia Piper, to a graduate student in the performing arts “to enhance the student's inspiration, cultural enrichment and research."
 This award enabled Costa to participate in The Koblenz Guitar Festival and Competition in Germany in May of the same year and to study with several esteemed teachers in Europe.
 Eighty musicians from around the world participated in the Koblenz International competition; Dr. Costa was among the six finalists, becoming the first Brazilian to achieve such an honor.